Do you want to find success with email marketing?

 - Have a Facebook page?
 Add a form to capture subscribers (an email subscriber is worth far more than a Facebook fan)

-On a related note: never purchase an email list – it’s a quick trip to a bad place.
+Another thing to avoid: never purchase an email list – it’s a quick trip to a bad place.
 You’ll end up spending money to send to a list that probably doesn’t want to hear from you, and depending on your email service provider if you get enough complaints you may find your email account suspended.

 On the flip side: never sell or rent your list.
 Your subscribers have trusted you with their contact information; opening them up to email from third parties is a breach of that trust.
+Depending on where you live, you could also be violating state or federal privacy laws.

 Most folks get a ton of email… and I suspect you understand the frustration of receiving email that seems irrelevant or overly spammy.
 If you’re going to start sending email to a list for your photography business, how can you ensure you send them something they’ll find helpful?
-Consider the following ideas as email marketing for photographers:
+Consider the following general ideas as email marketing themes for photographers:

 - Information about upcoming offers or promotions you’ll be running